Federal and New York state laws require that all employers carry workers'

 requesting benefits.
 In cases where a worker is involved in a workplace

-accident that results in an occupational disability, or that worker dies
+accident that results in an occupational disability, or a worker dies

 as a result of such an accident, all workers' compensation benefit

-claims must be submitted within 2 years from the date the worker became
+claims must be submitted within two years from the date the worker became

 aware of the disability or from the date of death.